 - 1. Hold a baccalaureate degree from an accredited institution; - 2.
-Have left the last college or university attended in good standing; - 3.
-Present evidence, by official transcript, of a minimum grade point average of 2.50 on all undergraduate study on a 4.00 GPA system; - 4.
-Present PRAXIS I (Professional Skills Test-PPST)(Praxis Core Test) or Computer-Base Test scores which meet Mississippi Certification requirements for all subjects; - 5.
+Have left the last college or university attended in good standing; - Present evidence, by official transcript, of a minimum grade point average of 2.50 (University) or 2.75 (Mississippi Department of Education) on all undergraduate study on a 4.0 GPA system; - 4.
+Present Praxis I (Professional Skills Test PPST) scores which meet Mississippi Certification requirements for all subjects; - 5.
 Present PRAXIS II Specialty Area scores which meet Mississippi Certification requirements in the content area required; - 6.
 Submit three letters of recommendation which address professional qualifications, potential for success as a classroom teacher, and potential for program completion.
 Applicants must request their references to address these characteristics; and - 7.
 Demonstrate writing ability.
 All applicants are required to submit a two-page (minimum), computer generated, self-created essay on their philosophy of education and why they wish to pursue the Master of Arts in Teaching Degree.